Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

-# Ab-initio SIESTA-4.1b Molecular Dynamics on your PC #
+# Ab-initio SIESTA-4.1b Molecular Dynamics on Parallel or/and Vector Machines #

 Ab initio SIESTA simulation code is implemented for electronic structure calculations and ab initio molecular dynamics simulations of molecules and solids by the spanish group, https://departments.icmab.es/ (Ref.
 1, 2).
 It is compiled by the gfortran compiler and for MPI parallel environments.
 It is also compiled by Intel's vector-and-parallel compiler, where the points of arch.make in CC, FC and LIBS are written here in PDF file.
 But, more things have to be changed due to vectorized complexity.